INFO-4602-5602/project-3-mozilla-project-team-1/Submission/README.md

      * Price and Features are top 2 factors that influcing people's buying behavior for most countires.
      * People in France and Belgium consider Convenience as the most important factor when buying new technology devices.
      * People's preferences on other factors such as Safety, Security, User Reviews,Privacy don't have distinct differences.
+* Note: we select top 19 countries with most responses count.

 **Brief description of Visualization 4:**
 <br></br>